ovska/FlameCsv/docs/docs/examples.md

 ## TL;DR

-Read CSV records or .NET objects with @"FlameCsv.CsvReader", write CSV records or .NET objects with @"FlameCsv.CsvWriter".
+Use @"FlameCsv.CsvReader" to read CSV records or .NET objects, and @"FlameCsv.CsvWriter" to write them.

-Most of the examples in these docs use the class below (or something very similar):
+Here's the example class used throughout this documentation:

 ```cs
 class User